How to Find and Define Your Family Core Values

 We promise to help each other grow and support one another in all life’s endeavors.”

-Then have everyone sign the creed.
+Then, have everyone sign the creed.

-Even if your kids are too young to write their own names, you can get creative and use ink to make a fingerprint instead.
+Even if your kids are too young to write their names, you can get creative and use ink to make a fingerprint instead.

 Once finished, find a nice frame or have a canvas print made, and prominently display the creed in your house as a constant reminder of your commitment to your family core values.